 This is a follow up story for ProMD Health.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Welcome back!
 I am Scott Melamed, President of the ProMD Health Development group.
 We are an 8 figure Cosmetic Dermatology and Aesthetics practice group focused on helping people to look and feel their best.
 We provide services directly to consumers as well as franchise opportunities for people looking to get into the aesthetics business by owning their own ProMD Health location.

 As a general check-in, since our initial feature, we have grown 25% despite COVID and are seeing a large boom as the country continues to open up even on a small scale.
 We also began to focus more on social media and have increased our following by 275%.

 Tell us about what you’ve been up to!
 Has the business been growing?

 2020 was an interesting year for all entrepreneurs to say the least.
 Our keys to success have been good forecasting, flexibility, and most of all calmness.
 During times of uncertainty, many people panic and downsize or give up on pieces of their business that are no longer viable in the short term.
 However, this leaves you seriously exposed when the market recovers as you essentially have to rebuild your business.
 Our strategy was to repurpose every asset and all employees to be able to generate as much revenue as possible given the circumstances, while still being ready to fully capitalize on re-opening.